Vaillant Boilers’ Problems: How to Fix the Most Common Vaillant Faults

 Where the fault relates to anything but the PCB, usually replacing the parts is the most economical option (assuming the rest of the boiler looks like it is in good condition).

-Like many boiler faults, if it relates to the PCB, it’s usually much more economical to fit a new boiler.
+Like many boiler problems, if it relates to the PCB, it’s usually much more economical to fit a new boiler.

 The cost of a PCB and labour for installation can be as much as £500.
 For an old boiler that is not likely to last more than a few years, replacing the PCB is certainly not the best option.
 And you can get prices for a new boiler within 90 seconds, using Heatable’s handy quote form.